statelyai/xstate/docs/guides/start.md

 npm install xstate --save
 ```

-Then, in your project, import `Machine`, which is a factory function that creates a state machine or statechart:
+Then, in your project, import `createMachine`, which is a factory function that creates a state machine or statechart:

 ```js
 import { createMachine } from 'xstate';